LaurinZubler/sa-documentation/chapters/scenarios.typ

   (personas.at(0), personas.at(1), ""),
   ("Wind direction and speed", "Optimal sail position"), [
-    The _Sail Trim Assistant_ visually helps users to achive the optimal sail trim based on the wind direction.
+    The _Sail Trim Assistant_ visually helps users to achieve the optimal sail trim based on the wind direction.
   ]
 )